58th Special Operations Wing: Fighter Training Wing

-Modern era
+Operations at Kirtland

-In April 1994, the wing's mission changed from the training of USAF and Allied fighter pilots to the training of USAF helicopter air crews and moved to Kirtland Air Force Base.
+On April 1, 1994, they became the 58th Special Operations Wing.
+That same month, the wing's mission changed from the training of USAF and Allied fighter pilots to the training of USAF helicopter aircrews, and it moved to Kirtland Air Force Base.
 It also trained crews in special operations aircraft, including helicopters and modified C-130 Hercules aircraft.
 It performed pararescue training and search and rescue missions as well.
 Additionally, the wing trained for missile site support and airlift for distinguished visitors.
-At the same time the wing continued to deploy personnel worldwide for contingency and combat operations.
+At the same time, the wing continued to deploy personnel worldwide for contingency and combat operations.

+Beyond training, this unit also participated in local and regional search and rescue operations.
+They are called up several times a year to support rescue operations; to date, they have participated in over 300 of such operations, aiding in the rescue of at least 225 lives.

-The wing airlifted a federal task force to Pennsylvania to investigate the crash site of the fourth airliner following the 11 September 2001 terrorist attacks.
+The 58th airlifted a federal task force to Pennsylvania to investigate the crash site of the fourth airliner following the 11 September 2001 terrorist attacks.
 Since that time the 58th has deployed personnel and equipment to support Operation Enduring Freedom and Operation Iraqi Freedom.
+Since September 11, they deployed over 200 personnel.
+Their first casualty recorded during this time occurred on November 23, 2003, during a crash in Afghanistan that killed helicopter pilot Major Steven Plumhoff.

-Today, the wing trains aircrews in the MC-130J Commando II and the CV-22 Osprey for the Air Force Special Operations Command; the HC-130J Combat King II and the HH-60G Pavehawk for the Air Combat Command (ACC), Pacific Air Forces (PACAF), and United States Air Forces in Europe (USAFE); the UH-1N Huey or Iroquois for Air Force Space Command; the TH-1H Huey or Iroquois for initial helicopter flight crew qualification; and those aircrew operationally gained to those commands from the Air Force Reserve Command and the Air National Guard.
+Today, the wing trains aircrews in the MC-130J Commando II and the CV-22 Osprey for the Air Force Special Operations Command; the HC-130J Combat King II and the HH-60G Pavehawk for the Air Combat Command, Pacific Air Forces, and United States Air Forces in Europe; the UH-1N Huey or Iroquois for Air Force Space Command; the TH-1H Huey Iroquois for initial helicopter flight crew qualification; and those aircrew operationally gained to those commands from the Air Force Reserve Command and the Air National Guard.
+They received the first Osprey on March 20, 2006.